dksanyal/Name-Parsing/README.md

 ## CODE

 LSTM code: Present in CodeAndData/code/DL.
-The paths of training and test data in the python files must be updated.
+The paths of training and test data in the python files MUST be updated.

 HMM code: Present in CodeAndData/code/HMM.
 Files: hmmlearn.py (HMM with Laplace smoothing), hmmlearnabs.py (HMM with absolute discounting), hmmdecode.py (Viterbi algorithm)

 Code to compare outputs with golden annotations: resultcompare.py

+Code uses Python 2.7.

 ## DATASET